-As the Government starts to ease the lockdown measures we would ask everyone to continue to observe social distancing rules by keeping their distance from other people and moored boats.
+As the Government eases the lockdown measures we would ask everyone to continue to observe social distancing rules by keeping their distance from other people and moored boats.

 As many lengths of towpaths are less than 2 metres wide it can be difficult to keep to the Government's safe distance guidelines, particularly where boats are moored, and so we ask you to act responsibly when using the towpath, to keep moving and to take extra care on narrow sections.

-In Scotland and Wales, lockdown has yet to be eased so please follow local guidance.
+In Scotland and Wales, lockdown measures are being relaxed in different ways, so please follow local guidance.

 Find out more about the actions we have taken to support businesses across the waterways.

-Our staff team is now working from home where possible but we will continue to lobby for and raise awareness of the needs of the waterways from our virtual desks.
+Our staff team is still working from home where possible and we continue to lobby for and raise awareness of the needs of the waterways from our virtual desks.
 Our active, campaigning volunteers all have access to cloud and digital meeting software to ensure the important meetings they are holding can continue online.

-In line with government advice, our waterside walks and other outdoor activities such as work parties won't be running until at least the end of June.
+In line with government advice, our waterside walks and other outdoor activities such as work parties haven't been running although we are seeing some easing in this area.

-Where possible your local branch will move their public and social meetings online.
-We have also introduced a weekly programme of speakers that all members will be able to access - there are some very good speakers and topics you might be interested in.
+Where possible your local branch have been moving their public and social meetings online.
+We have also introduced a programme of speakers that all members will be able to access - there are some very good speakers and topics you might be interested in.

 Please check our website for details about our waterway webinars.

-Guidance is available for waterway restoration groups and IWA branches restarting work parties.
-This guidance will be reviewed weekly. guidance on running work parties.
+Guidance* is available for waterway restoration groups and IWA branches restarting work parties.
+This guidance will be reviewed regularly. guidance on running work parties.

 IWA Canalway Cavalcade, the National Trailboat Festival on the Wey & Arun Canal and IWA Festival of Water in Perdiswell Park, Worcester, are all now postponed until 2021.

-Our summer Waterway Recovery Group Canal Camps have been cancelled, but we are hoping to run the Camps from October onwards.
+Our Waterway Recovery Group Canal Camps have been cancelled until the end of the year.

 IWA members will continue to receive Waterways magazine and exclusive member discounts.
 You can also read back issues of Waterways magazine online.